 Members and donors are more important than ever to the PacSci community.
 We will extend all memberships by the amount of time that we are closed.
 For example, if there were two months left on your membership at the time of our closure, we will extend your membership for two months when we resume onsite operations.
 In the meantime, we are offering discounts and special member experiences for some of our online programming.

 A completely different way to visit PacSci is to take a trek through our biologically diverse 320-acre wetland nature park in the heart of Bellevue.
 It’s a one-of-a-kind experience, and it’s free!
 Learn more

 Pacific Science Center Guest Guidelines

 - Pacific Science Center is a weapons-free property.

-- Pacific Science Center is a tobacco-free property, including all outdoor spaces.
+- Pacific Science Center is a tobacco, vaping and e-cigarette-free property, including all outdoor spaces.

 - While pets are not permitted inside Pacific Science Center, service animals are welcome.

 - All youth under the age of 14 must be accompanied by an adult over the age of 18 throughout their visit.